-caused significant destruction of infrastructure, housing, medical facilities, schools, and power and water utilities.
-This limits the availability of electricity, clean water, and medical care.
 There have been several instances of Israeli missile attacks targeting areas in Yemen controlled by the Houthi group.
 The continued risk of missile strikes in these areas poses a significant danger to individuals traveling through them.
 The presence of military-grade weapons poses a significant threat to visitors to the country, as they may be used by criminals, terrorists, or security forces.

 Crime, including carjacking, robbery, and extortion, is pervasive across the country.
 Tribal conflicts over land frequently escalate into violence, and various militias, including the Houthis, operate extrajudicial detention facilities where arbitrary detainment occurs.
 Recent events in the Red Sea have heightened the risk of foreign nationals being detained.

-The US Embassy in Sana'a suspended its operations in February 2015, and the US government cannot provide emergency services to US citizens.
+The U.S. Embassy in Sana'a suspended its operations in February 2015, and the U.S. government cannot provide emergency services to U.S. citizens.
 Cholera is also present throughout Yemen, and the provision of adequate medical supplies is either extremely limited or unavailable.

-There is a very high risk of kidnapping and detention of US citizens in Yemen, particularly dual-national Yemeni Americans.
-Rebel groups in Sana'a have detained US citizens, including dual Yemeni American citizens.
-US citizens, including dual nationals, have faced difficulty departing Yemen, including lengthy delays.
+There is a very high risk of kidnapping and detention of U.S. citizens in Yemen, particularly dual-national Yemeni Americans.
+Rebel groups in Sana'a have detained U.S. citizens, including dual Yemeni American citizens.
+U.S. citizens, including dual nationals, have faced difficulty departing Yemen, including lengthy delays.

 There are reports of companies outside of Yemen offering tourist visits to the Yemeni island of Socotra and misrepresenting the security situation in the area.
 They include facilitating unofficial and invalid visas to the region.
 The sovereign Republic of Yemen Government is the only entity that can issue valid Yemeni tickets.
-US citizens should not travel to Socotra or any part of Yemen.
+U.S. citizens should not travel to Socotra or any part of Yemen.

-HIGH RISK COUNTRIES

 Algeria

-Risk Level: Moderate

-Country Overview:

 In some parts of Algeria, the security situation is hazardous, with specific areas extremely unsafe.
 It is advised that Algerians exercise increased caution due to terrorism.
 There is a moderate risk to personal safety and security because terrorists are likely to carry out attacks, including kidnappings, and civil disturbances sometimes occur throughout the country.
-Since February 2019, mass occurred protests have across Algeria, demanding immediate political reform.
-Travelers should and avoid political gatherings demonstrations and follow local advice.
+Since February 2019, mass protests have occurred across Algeria, demanding immediate political reform.
+Travelers should avoid political gatherings and demonstrations and follow local advice.

 Terrorists are likely to try to carry out attacks in Algeria, including kidnappings.
 Terrorist attacks have focused on the Algerian state, but attacks could be indiscriminate and include foreigners.
 There's also a risk that lone actors could target foreigners.
 You should be vigilant of your surroundings and take additional security precautions, especially in the southern, Libyan, and Tunisian border areas, rural and mountainous regions of the north, and the Sahara.

 Avoid traveling to rural areas within 50 km (31 miles) of the border with Tunisia and 250 km (155 miles) of Libya, Niger, Mali, and Mauritania due to terrorism and criminal activities, including kidnapping.
 Traveling within 30 km of the border with Tunisia in the provinces of Illizi and Ouargla and the Chaambi mountains area is not advised.